Flatout73/GameStreaming/README.md

 ## Event dispatcher

-I have iplemented event_receiver and EventSender for sending mouse and keyboard events.
+I have iplemented event_receiver for receiving mouse and keyboard events and EventSender for sending with help of Claude.
 Also, there is DrawSceneInspector for drawing scene tree.

 ## Receiver reports